ayaka14732/tpu-starter/README.md

 sudo timedatectl set-timezone Asia/Hong_Kong  # change to your timezone

 # Create venv
-python3.10 -m venv ~/.venv310
+python3.10 -m venv $HOME/.venv310
-. ~/.venv310/bin/activate
+. $HOME/.venv310/bin/activate

 # Install JAX with TPU support
 pip install -U pip
 pip install -U wheel
 pip install -U "jax[tpu]" -f https://storage.googleapis.com/jax-releases/libtpu_releases.html

+'
 ```

-You will need to run the `. ~/.venv310/bin/activate` command every time you open a shell.
+The script will create a venv in `~/.venv310`, so you will need to run the `. ~/.venv310/bin/activate` command when you activate a shell, or call the Python interpreter with `~/.venv310/bin/python`.

-### 5.2.
-Install common libraries

 Clone this repository.
 In the root directory of this repository, run: